Ask a Librarian Delaware (AaLDE) Training

 Part Three: Practice

-You can log in multiple times to practice sending yourself a text or email as a patron and then answering as a librarian.
-Or, ask a colleague or your library’s liaison to practice with you, or set this up with Cathay.
+You can log in multiple times to practice sending yourself an email as a patron and then answering as a librarian.
+Or, ask a colleague or your library’s liaison to practice with you, or set this up with Missy.
 It’s important to feel confident with the platform and process so you can focus upon helping the customer with his/her information need.

 Here are some Tutorials for walking through specific functions and processes on LibAnswers.